jagenjo/rendeer.js/guides/animations.md

 var anim = new RD.SkeletalAnimation();
 ```

-And load from a SKAnim file like this:
+And load from a SKAnim or ABIN file like this:
 ```js
 anim.load( "data/idle.skanim", callback );
 ```